 How To Fix a Samsung Galaxy S10 that is Frozen

-- Press and hold the Volume Down Button and Power button at the same time until the phone restarts.
+- Press and hold the Volume Down Button and Power Button at the Same Time

-- Let go of the buttons when the screen goes black.
+- Let Go of Both Buttons when the Screen goes Black

-If restarting the phone with the buttons does not work, it will likely need to be taken into an authorized Samsung repair store.
+If restarting the phone with the buttons does not work, it will likely need to be taken to an authorized Samsung repair store.